MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/data-structures.md

 where the integer $r > 0$ controls the approximation error.

 The dynamical generator modeling library provides a framework for systematically encoding complicated generators in terms of simpler generators.
 Such a description may then be passed to, say, the simulation library to implement time-evolution by a simulation algorithm of choice, with many details automatically taken care of.

-> [!TIP]
-> The dynamical generator library described here is covered in the samples.
-> For an example based on the Ising model, please see the [**IsingGenerators** sample](https://github.com/microsoft/Quantum/tree/main/samples/simulation/ising/generators).
-> For an example based on molecular Hydrogen, please see the [**H2SimulationCmdLine**](https://github.com/microsoft/Quantum/tree/main/samples/simulation/h2/command-line) and [**H2SimulationGUI**](https://github.com/microsoft/Quantum/tree/main/samples/simulation/h2/gui) samples.

 ### Complete description of a generator